@arkade-os/sdk Documentation - v0.4.21

 })

-The wallet's assetManager lets you create and manage assets on Ark. send method supports sending assets.
+The wallet's assetManager lets you create and manage assets on Arkade.
+The send method supports sending assets.

 // Issue a new asset (non-reissuable by default)